remuant/P2_Cloud_Computing_Udagram_Image_Filtering_Microservice/README.md

 ### Deployment

-Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
+Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy the image-filter service.

 If it is necessary to push changes use `eb deploy`.

 ### EB ENDPOINT: